BvThTrd/openemr_RCE_5.0.2/README.md

 # openemr_RCE_5.0.2
 ## Description
 This exploit drop a web shell on an OpenEMR v5.0.2.1 CMS.
-At the end, GET the URL and run a netcat listener on the LHOST:LHPORT.
+At the end, GET the URL and run a netcat listener on the LHOST:LPORT.
 You will be able to do a Remote
 Code Execution on this server.
+You need to wait the Admin to change his password and it'll trigger the XSS.

 ## Usage
 ```